Managing Director, Robin Hood Foundation

-I always like to point to one of my colleagues on Tuck’s MBA Advisory Board.
+I always like to point to one of my colleagues on Tuck’s MBA Council.
 Mike Koester T’99 is a partner and managing director at Goldman Sachs.
 When Robin Hood placed him in a board seat, he already had a very big job.
 So he had to go from thinking about finance on a very macro scale to getting into the weeds and helping a nonprofit through some times of crisis.
 His story is emblematic of the lifelong impact that individuals can make.
 We see those success stories every day.

 Working at Robin Hood allows me to turn New York City into a small town.
 Neighborhood by neighborhood, we really do see the differences individuals make for others.
 We get to see heroes and innovation and the smartest, savviest, most effective organizations in New York.
 We get to be a helping hand and a partner in service to some of the best and brightest solving some of the most important problems in our city today.
 It really is a total privilege.